How Long Does an Accident Stay on Your Insurance?

-Even though one accident might cause your rates to increase, usually insurance companies use a leveled approach.
+Even though one accident might cause your rates to increase, insurance companies usually use a leveled approach.
 You might see a small increase after your 1st accident, with subsequent accidents causing more dramatic increases.

-If you’ve just had the one accident, there are things you can change on your policy to help offset the increased cost until the accident falls off in 3-5 years.
+If you’ve just had one accident, there are things you can change on your policy to help offset the increased cost until the accident falls off in 3-5 years.